 Positing that there is a class knowledge gap, it looks at the relative consumption of information from a medium based on prior access to information.
 Those with higher education and social status will acquire information at a much faster rate.
 It assumes that wealthier people and those in wealthier countries do not struggle to acquire information on grounds of cost.
 They also benefit from access to prior information and do not have such a steep upward learning curve.
 While there remains a definite wealth gap, that filters into other areas and translates socially into a knowledge gap based on ongoing access to outlets (33).

 With this, mass communication becomes a social justice issue to be aware of, to account for, and another issue where there is a need to level the playing field.
-Closing that knowledge gap is as important as other socioeconomic gaps so those with less access are better informed and get improve their situation.
+Closing that knowledge gap is as important as other socioeconomic gaps so those with less access are better informed and get improved their situation.

 Libertarian Theory & Authoritarian Theory